 |---|---|---|---|---|---|

-Cloudflare’s MCP server uses the most architecturally innovative approach we’ve seen in any MCP server category.
-263 stars, 19 forks, 50 commits, Apache 2.0.
+Cloudflare’s MCP server uses the most architecturally innovative approach we’ve seen in any MCP server category — and Code Mode is now the default on all MCP Server Portals.
+369 stars (up 40% from 263), 30 forks, Apache 2.0, actively pushed April 21, 2026.
 Rather than exposing 2,594 endpoints as individual tools (which would consume ~244,000 tokens of context), it uses “Code Mode” with just 2 tools in ~1,069 tokens — a 99.5% reduction in context footprint.

 The two tools: search (agent writes JavaScript to query spec.paths and find endpoints by iterating the API specification server-side) and execute (agent writes JavaScript to call cloudflare.request() with discovered endpoints).
 The specification lives on the server — only execution results return to the agent.